nevet/CP3101B-WebProgramming/README.md

 ## Lab 6

 This lab talks about security, however my lab doesn't seem to be secure at all lol.
 However, in this lab, I added a user system to the game, also provide online game status to all of the online players.
 In later development, I also plan to allow "challendge mode", i.e. user could not only view the online game status, but challenge them by clicking on the record.
 Thie live demo is [here](http://cp3101b.comp.nus.edu.sg/~huangda/lab6).

+**Update**

+The challenge mode has been added.

+## Lab 7

+This lab talks about responsive design.
+The major goal for this lab is to make the design responsive to the viewport width's change.
+I made use of ```Bootstrap``` to do the UI, none trick involved, simply copy paste some demo code from Bootstrap's official demo site.
+The live demo is [here](http://cp3101b.comp.nus.edu.sg/~huangda/lab7).

+**Note** You could use your mobile to access the demo to feel the responsive design :)